blackholeorbit/nullbit/information.md

 precision 8, 2560x1598, components 3
 kali@kali:~/Downloads$
 ```
 I didn't see anything that stood out there, so I ran exiftool and that resulted in something interesting.
-That License line looks a little weird!
+The 'License' line looked a little weird!

 ```
 kali@kali:~/Downloads$ exiftool cat.jpg